creoapp/documentation/docs/drafts/WebView.md

 ```

 ### Most important properties
-Several UI aspects can be configured in the `WebView` class but the `url`, `allowsBackForwardNavigationGestures`, and `allowsLinkPreview` are the most populars to be configured.
+Several UI aspects can be configured in the `WebView` class but the `url`, `allowsBackForwardNavigationGestures`, and `allowsLinkPreview` are the most commons to be configured.
 - `url`: Navigates to a requested URL.
 - `allowsBackForwardNavigationGestures`: A Boolean value indicating whether horizontal swipe gestures will trigger back-forward list navigations.
 - `allowsLinkPreview`: A Boolean value that determines whether pressing on a link displays a preview of the destination for the link.
 In iOS this property is available on devices that support 3D Touch.
 Default value is false in iOS.